malijs/malijs.github.io/requests.md

       })
       .toCallback((err, result) => {
         if (err) return reject(err)
-        ctx.res = { succeeded, failed }
+        resolve({ succeeded, failed })
-        resolve()
       })
   })
+}

+app.use('writeHellos', async function writeHellos (ctx) {
+  // consume all the input and do some work based on it and return a final computation value ctx.res = await doWork(ctx.req)
 })
 ```

-Note that since this is an asynchronous operation we must return a `Promise` that
+Note that since this is an asynchronous operation we (a)wait for a fulfilment of `Promise` once
-is fulfilled only once we're done with all the values emitted from the input stream.
+we're done with all the values emitted from the input stream.

 #### DUPLEX